Surgery for advanced lung cancer(stage IV)

 Patients

-In those patients with advanced lung cancer (stage IV) who are seeking active treatment, the current standard of care is systemic anti-cancer treatment.
-This involves chemotherapy, targeted treatments (for those with EGFR or ALK positive tumors) or immunotherapy.
+For patients with advanced (stage IV) non-small cell lung cancer seeking active treatment, the current standard of care is systemic anti-cancer treatment that involves chemotherapy, targeted treatments (for those with EGFR or ALK positive tumors) and/or immunotherapy.

-For a proportion of patients, targeted treatments and immunotherapies have achieved spectacular results by holding the disease at bay, or greatly reducing the number and sites of disease.
-When this occurs, the question on most patients minds is if further (local consolidative) treatment such as surgery, radiotherapy, ablation to all the residual sites of disease can improve survival?
+Ultimately when only a few sites of disease remain, the question on most patients minds is if further (local consolidative) treatment such as surgery, radiotherapy, ablation to all residual sites of disease can improve survival?

-A small study undertaken by Gomez reported that surgery, radiotherapy and/or ablation improved survival by 54% in this setting increasing to 85% in the presence of EGFR or ALK genetic abnormalities.[1]
+Small studies have reported improved survival with radiotherapy[1] and a study by Gomez reported that surgery, radiotherapy and/or ablation improved survival by 54% in this setting increasing to 85% in the presence of EGFR or ALK genetic abnormalities.[2]
 As the trial was relatively small, we need to know if this is a consistent finding with a greater degree of certainty.

 Currently American and European joint radiation guidelines[3], American surgical guidelines[4], and European medical oncology guidelines[5], uniformly recommend and support surgery as part of multi-modality management where appropriate in this setting.